danpersa/tech.zalando.com/posts/2014-12-17-monitoring-zalando-platform.rst

 .. title: Monitoring the Zalando platform
 .. slug: monitoring-the-zalando-platform
-.. date: 2014-11-04 12:30:02
+.. date: 2014-12-16 12:30:02
 .. tags: development,open-source,monitoring,zmon,python,cassandra,redis
 .. author: Jan Mussler
 .. image: zmon2.png

-Some time ago we already presented our PostgreSQL database monitoring tool, but today it is time to show you how we monitor the other parts of the Zalando platform.
-For that particular purpose during the past months ZMON2 was developed to enable basically everyone at Zalando to monitor relevant services and define his own alerting.
+Some time ago we already presented `our PostgreSQL database monitoring tool`_, but today it is time to show you how we monitor the other parts of the Zalando platform.
+For that particular purpose during the past months ZMON was developed to enable basically everyone at Zalando to monitor relevant services and define his own alerting.

+..
+TEASER_END

 Earlier the platform was checked using Icinga/Nagios and a custom frontend ZMon.
 However, that setup did not scale with the growing number of services and more important with the number of people and teams that had their own requirements and wishes on implementing their checks.
-Thus two key requirements were taken into account: ZMON2 should scale better in terms of performance and ability to monitor more and equally important it should enable teams to manage checks and alerts on their own.
+Thus two key requirements were taken into account: ZMON should scale better in terms of performance and ability to monitor more and equally important it should enable teams to manage checks and alerts on their own.

-..
-TEASER_END

-**Introducing ZMON2**
+**Introducing ZMON**

-How does it look like today in short: ZMON2 consists of three components, a Java “Controller” mostly serving the UI in AngularJS, a Python scheduler and a Python worker.
+How does it look like today in short: ZMON consists of three components, a Java “Controller” mostly serving the UI in AngularJS, a Python scheduler and a Python worker.
 Work distribution from scheduler to worker happens via Redis, but more on that later.
 We do use PostgreSQL for storing alert and imported check definitions, but most of the state is currently reflected in Redis.
 Currently we are also writing the state into Cassandra though, and time series data for all metrics is persisted using KairosDB on top of Cassandra.

  .. image:: /images/zmon/zmon-1.png